 When you’re making a marketing plan, for social media or any other medium, always start by setting goals.
 Marketing without pre-determined goals is highly unlikely to drive any results.
 You could have one single goal, like brand awareness, or multiple goals, like lead generation and increasing your brand’s reach.
 Setting goals also helps you streamline your thought process and makes it easier to create content for your social profiles.

 Who are you speaking with through your social media marketing?
 Identifying your audience will help you know what to say.
 A target audience helps you determine the right kind of content to share, the perfect platforms to join, and the customer needs you will want to fulfill.

 For example, if you’re targeting millennials and selling the latest high-speed drones, use language that is direct but informal.
 You could also focus on creating short but captivating video content to share on your social pages instead of heavy text-based content.

 3. Be consistent

 Nurture a strong social media presence, and drive results, with consistency.
 You need to find out the best time to post content on social media, based on your target audience.
-Existing and potential customers only connect with brands who regularly share content that catches their attention.
+Existing and potential customers only connect with brands that regularly share content that catches their attention.
 If you show up on social feeds rarely, or only when you’re pushing sales, your business is more likely to be ignored.
 Don’t be a fair-weather friend on social!

 4. Be Relevant